Smart home products do a lot.

 Thread is built into many new smart bulbs, locks, sensors, and other smart home devices.
 It complements your Wi-Fi network by creating a

-This lets devices respond more quickly to commands such as “Turn on the lights.”
-It also means they require less power to operate – making it ideal for battery-powered devices like smoke detectors, door locks, and motion sensors that can run for years without needing a new battery.3
+This lets smart devices respond more quickly to commands such as “Turn on the lights.”
+It also means they require less power to operate – making it ideal for battery-powered devices like smoke detectors, door locks, and motion sensors that can run for years without needing a new battery.4

 Thread devices join your home network and connect to the internet through a Thread border router.
 Just as a

 So what can you do with Matter and Thread in your own home?
 The possibilities are endless.
 Thousands of Matter-enabled devices are already available – including lights, plugs, blinds, and sensors – and more products are rolling out all the time.
 Purchase any device with the Matter logo and add it to the ones you already own.

 “I bought my aging parents a smart speaker last year but they rarely use it,” says Sujata Neidig, vice president of marketing for Thread Group and marketing director at NXP Semiconductors.
 “They need a more intuitive home so they can continue to live independently, but without the frustration, cost, and confusion of setting up a smart home.
 They need things to just work.
 That’s what Matter and Thread do.”